Skip to main content

 Landlords and property managers should be prepared to provide tenant references as part of the move-out process.
 While there is no general statutory obligation to provide a reference, refusing to do so without good reason could be viewed negatively by a provincial human rights tribunal if the refusal is connected to a prohibited ground of discrimination.

-This letter is particularly important in competitive urban rental markets such as Toronto, Vancouver, and Montreal, where prospective landlords rely heavily on references to evaluate applicants.
+The Canada Tenant Reference Letter (Canada) letter is particularly important in competitive urban rental markets such as Toronto, Vancouver, and Montreal, where prospective landlords rely heavily on references to evaluate applicants.
 A strong reference from a previous landlord can be the deciding factor in a tenant's application.

 The reference should be completed promptly after the tenant's request.
-Under PIPEDA, the landlord must ensure they have the tenant's consent before disclosing personal information.
+Under PIPEDA, the landlord must confirm they have the tenant's consent before disclosing personal information.
 The reference should be limited to factual, documented information and must not include any information about prohibited grounds of discrimination under the applicable provincial Human Rights Code.

 Landlords in Ontario should be aware that the Ontario Human Rights Code specifically prohibits discrimination in accommodation based on receipt of public assistance, meaning a reference should not mention whether a tenant receives social assistance or other government benefits.